ckeditor/ckeditor5/docs/tutorial/commands.md

 ## Commands purpose

-Now that we have data conversion sorted out, let's register a `highlight` command.
-Commands encapsulate logic that can be execute by other plugins or from the UI, for example by clicking a button in the editor's toolbar.
+Now that we have the data conversion sorted out, let's register a `highlight` command.
+Commands encapsulate logic that can be executed by other plugins or from the user interface, for example by clicking a button in the editor's toolbar.

 ## Registering a command

-Let's create a new `HighlightCommand` class below the `Highlight` function and add necessary import in `src/plugin.js`:
+Let's create a new `HighlightCommand` class below the `Highlight` function and add the necessary import in `src/plugin.js`:

 ```js
 import { Command } from 'ckeditor5/src/core';